dirksmeier/dirksmeier/README.md

 * If you’re on my team, I’m here to support you, provide focus and clarity on our most important problems, and advocate for you and the things you ship.
 I serve you, and we should optimize the things we do together for the organization.
 I'm still trying to learn more about setting organizational-level focus and getting everyone excited about the direction.
 * I strongly believe in empowerment.
 I trust that you are the highest qualified person to take the right decisions about your field of work.
 I will always be there to challenge you, or mentor you or just be a buddy for you.
 That also means I will hold you accountable for the impact you have on your product and the people around you.
 * If we have a recurring 1x1, that time belongs to you.
 These interactions are very important to me and are dedicated to whatever topic you’re interested in discussing with me.
-They’re not status meetings unless you’d like them to be
+They’re not status meetings unless you’d like them to be.

 I'm trying to help you in a few ways:
 * Provide you with context.
 I do a lot of communicating with people you might not be otherwise exposed to, and I hope to shield you from things that aren’t as important and provide you with clarity on the things that are.